izam-mohammed/1000-days-of-code/postgreSQL/README.md

 customers.name;
 ```

-Now, we can view named `order_counts` that beahves like a table.
+Now, we can view the named `order_counts` that behaves like a table.
 ```sql
 SELECT * FROM order_counts;
 ```